DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 | Project 5 |   320          |

 These scores have a range of 50–450.
 As we can see, the data identifies Project 1 as a very clear winner, far surpassing all those below it.
 Between Projects 2, 4, and 6 though, the effect of the statistical noise becomes much more clear.

-{% admonition(type='note', title='The Importance of the Raw Data Generating Process') %}
-This article talks exclusively about turning raw scores into adjusted scores.
-However, in no way do I endorse any of these ideas as a panacea.

-**Creating a reasonable system that evaluates projects and translates judge's opinions into numbers** is just as, if not more, important than a system that adjusts those numbers into final scores.
-As they say in machine learning, "garbage in, garbage out".
-{% end %}

 For many of these methods, we will require the following two definitions from statistics
 - $\mu_j$: Judge $j$'s raw score [average](https://en.wikipedia.org/wiki/Arithmetic_mean).